11 Best Hiking Trails in Palos Verdes: 2026 Guide

 Modern Times

-The first modern development of the area began in the early 20th century when developers built a luxury home community.
-Today, Palos Verdes is a thriving city known for its affluent neighborhoods, stunning coastal views, and preserved natural landscapes.
+Modern development began in the early 20th century when developers built a luxury residential community on the peninsula.
+Today, Palos Verdes is known for:

-Palos Verdes derives its name from the Spanish words for “green sticks”.
-Green sticks refers to the abundant native vegetation.
+Palos Verdes takes its name from the Spanish words for “green sticks,” a reference to the area’s abundant native vegetation.

-For a place to stay, Terranea Resort stands out as one of the top places to stay in Palos Verdes.
-It boasts:
+For a place to stay, Terranea Resort is a top choice.
+It offers:

 • Luxurious rooms